 And I have my own party to look forward to.
 Because one of my sisters lives several hours away in the States, we haven’t been able to finalize plans for our co-emcee jobs at the wedding reception.
 My sisters are bringing dinner, and I’m so looking forward to being with them.

 I look back on this evening as a time of humble sacrifice on their part.
-Although the sister getting married is a nurse, none of the rest of us are, and so they have no previous experience doing something as intimate as bathing another adult.
-I bring a bowl of warm water and fresh washcloths, and we start.
-The lights are dim and soft music plays as we wash first his face, then upper body, arms and legs.
+Although the sister getting married is a nurse, none of the rest of us is, and so they have no previous experience doing something as intimate as bathing another adult.
+I bring fresh washcloths and a bowl of warm water, and we start.
+The lights are low, and soft music plays as we wash first his face, then his upper body, arms and legs.
 This is the first time they’ve seen him so exposed, and his wasted body and limbs must be a bit of a shock.

-My next to youngest sister wonders if he’d like a massage and I can only imagine that in whatever dimension Paul’s mind is in these days, a massage by loving and gentle hands will be a good thing.
-With scented lotion we massage him all over, and then they slip out with hugs and soft goodbyes.
+When we finish, one sister wonders if he’d like a massage, and I can only imagine that a massage by loving and gentle hands will be a good thing, in whatever way Paul might perceive it.
+With scented lotion, we massage him all over, and then they slip out with hugs and soft goodbyes.

-I tidy the room and get myself ready for bed, and then I hear the unmistakable Cheyne-Stokes breathing again.
-In only a few minutes the periods of apnea lengthen and I know there’s no time to call anyone.
+I tidy the room and get myself ready for bed, and then I hear the unmistakable Cheyne-Stokes breathing.
+In only a few minutes the periods of apnea lengthen, and I know there’s no time to call anyone.

-Sitting at the piano, which is near the foot of Paul’s bed, I begin playing softly while listening over the music for his breath to resume after each period of silence.
-Before long there is none.
+Sitting at the piano nearby, I begin playing softly while listening over the music for his breath to resume after each period of silence.
+Before long, there is none.
 Tears slip down my cheeks as I finish playing the song that has become a favourite of mine.

 I go to Paul’s bedside and pick up a stethoscope from the table there.
-Placing it to his chest I hear nothing but a deep well of silence.
-Lowering the head of his bed I close his eyes and his mouth, gazing for a long minute at his face, gaunt from illness, but so very peaceful now.
-My canoe is safely tied to the dock.
+Placing it to his chest, I hear nothing but a deep well of silence.
+Lowering the head of his bed, I close his eyes and his mouth, gazing for a long minute at his face, gaunt from illness but so very peaceful now.
+Our canoe is safely tied to the dock.

-So this is what it feels like to have your husband die, I think to myself, acutely aware of the comfortable silence, and a sense of relief that has enveloped me.
-I stay with him for a while, reluctant to awaken anyone else at this hour.
+So this is what it feels like to have your husband die, I think to myself, acutely aware of the comfortable silence and a sense of relief that fills me.
+I stay with him for a while, reluctant to awaken anyone else at such an early morning hour.
 His parents.
-My parents The kids.
+My parents.
+The kids.
 But it must be done, and so I go to the phone and start making calls.